-Whether you’re buying beds for a cabin, a children's room, or a college dorm, bunk beds are a great option to save space, money, and add an element of privacy to a shared room.
-Also, they aren’t just for children anymore.
-However, short from making them, it can be hard to find all the features you want in one model due to the large variety of options.
+Bunk beds are a great option to save space, money, and add an element of privacy to a shared room.
+They’re not just for kids, they can add privacy to a college dorm or optimize space in a bedroom.
+However, it can be hard to find all the features you want in one model due to the variety of options.

 That’s why we created this list of the highest rated bunk beds with a buyer’s guide to tell you what you need to know in terms of safety and function while helping you optimize sleep and your budget.

 Stork Craft Hardwood Navy – Editor's Choice